 Do I Have A Valid Medical Malpractice Claim?

 No matter how severe the negligence, there is no case unless the patient has clearly suffered damage as a result of the malpractice.
 A medical mistake alone is not enough.
-The negligence of a medical provider must have been the cause of the injury or death, that is, causal negligence.
+The negligence of a medical provider must have been the cause of the injury or wrongful death, that is, causal negligence.

-- Damages: The damages must be substantial to warrant making a claim.
+The damages must be substantial to warrant making a claim.
 The damages depend upon the extent of the injury, which must be serious or catastrophic, or a death.

+These elements must be present.
+If you or a loved one has suffered a serious injury as a result of medical negligence, you have the right to pursue compensation for your losses.
 Our law firm can help you seek maximum compensation for the losses you have suffered.
 If we take your case, we will conduct a thorough investigation to uncover the root causes of your injury and to identify all liable parties.